SPI-Birds/pipelines/.github/ISSUE_TEMPLATE/create-pipeline-template.md

 ---
 name: Create pipeline template
 about: Template for creating or updating pipelines
-title: Create pipeline for [pipelineID]
+title: 'Create pipeline for '
 labels: pipelines
 assignees: ''